-Full Circle: in 2016, Keele student Neville Bradshaw observed: "I am researching my family history and discovered a photo on the online gallery at the Brampton Museum & Art Gallery.
+Full Circle: in 2016, Keele student Neville Bradshaw observed: "I was researching my family history and discovered a photo on the online gallery at the Brampton Museum & Art Gallery.
 The photo is of Norman Bradshaw, the Mayor of Newcastle, 1956 - my great uncle.
 I then discovered that a mace was presented to Keele in 1956 with an inscription which includes the name of a Norman F Bradshaw, Mayor."

 The very first Graduation ceremony conferred degrees on the Founding Class of 1950-1954 in the Refectory of Keele Hall (now the Ballroom) on Saturday 3rd July 1954.

 Photo above right: Mace Bearer in 2014, John Easom, Class of 1981.

 Photo left: How do we look?
 A memorable ceremony from July 2015 with departing Vice-Chancellor Professor Nick Foskett, flanked by Mace Bearer David Gray and Bedel Chris Wain.